 As the shortest days of the year approach, we have the inevitable diversion of the holiday season to distract us until the days begin to gradually lengthen.
-Whether you celebrate Christmas, Hanukkah, Kwanza or the general holiday season chances are you'll be spending money on things that are outside your regular budget.
+No matter how you celebrate, chances are you'll be spending money on things that are outside your regular budget.
 Here are some tips for spending smart.

 Also consider how the gifts you gave last year were appreciated.
 Did you spend a lot of money on token gifts that were forgotten before the holiday was over?
 Reconsider certain gift-giving—agree to not exchange gifts with some people or make a donation in their name to a favorite charity (of theirs, if possible).

 Make a List (and Check it Twice!)

 Include not only gifts, but decorations, cards & postage, food & drink, travel and any special stuff you'll need to buy.